univ-of-utah-marriott-library-apple/display_manager/README.md

 ### Help

-Help shows help information similar to that seen in this documentation for each command.
+Use `help` to see help documentation for any command.

 Usage: `manage_displays.py help [command]`